Cyber risk startup Safe Security lands $33M from UK telco BT – TechCrunch

 “By aligning BT’s global reach and capabilities with SAFE’s ability to provide real-time visibility on cyber risk posture, we are going to fundamentally change how security is measured and managed across the globe,” he said.

-As part of the investment, which will see Safe Security double its engineering team by the end of the year, BT will combine the SAFE platform with its managed security services, and gain exclusive rights to use and sell SAFE to businesses and public sector bodies in the UK.
-BT will also work collaboratively with Safe Security to develop future products, according to an announcement from the company.
+As part of the investment, which will see Safe Security double its engineering team by the end of the year, BT will combine the SAFE platform with its managed security services, and gain exclusive rights to use and sell SAFE to businesses and public sector bodies in the U.K. BT will also work collaboratively with Safe Security to develop future products, according to an announcement from the company.

-Safe Security’s competitors include UpGuard, Exabeam, VisibleRisk.
+Safe Security’s competitors include UpGuard, Exabeam and VisibleRisk.